is a weekly electronic

 words, 10 references (including, when possible, links to full reports of conference

 activities) and no illustrations.
+They should have no more than two authors.
 Before submitting a meeting report, please contact

 the editorial team.